 The Community Development Department has primary responsibility for implementation of the City's Economic Development Strategy (which is focused on jobs, tourism, arts and quality of life).
 The City Council adopted the Economic Development Strategy in 2014, which contains priorities and strategies over a five-year planning horizon.
-At the Community Development Committee's (CDC) June 26, 2018 meeting, staff presented a status update of the activities within the plan and identified work priorities for the next year or so.

-The Economic Development Strategy includes Strategy 2.5, titled Capitalize on the Noyo Harbor and Consider Annexation.
-Staff and the CDC did not discuss this specific strategy at the June 26, 2018 meeting.
-This report summarizes the annexation process, considers the benefits and risks of pursuing annexation, and seeks a CDC recommendation to the City Council on whether or not City staff should proceed with further research and work on Economic Development Strategy 2.5, annexation of Noyo Harbor.
+At the Community Development Committee's (CDC) September 4, 2018 meeting, the Committee and staff discussed Strategy 2.5, titled Capitalize on the Noyo Harbor and Consider Annexation.
+The discussion summarized the annexation process, and considered the benefits and risks of pursuing annexation.
+The CDC recommends the City Council direct staff to proceed with further research and work on Economic Development Strategy 2.5, annexation of Noyo Harbor.

-SUMMARY:
+ANALYSIS: